IBM/icp4d-customer-churn-classifier/README.md

 - [ ] Click on `+ Add Project Release` to create the deployment.

 - [ ] Give it a name that you can easily track. `Route` will be a part of the url.
 It should be lowercase.
-Choose the target source project and tag that you created above.
+Select your project as the `Sourcee project`, and set `Tag` to the release tag you just created.
 Click the `Create` button.

    ![release.png](doc/source/images/release.png)